 To mitigate against personal bias, the courts have set up elaborate rules to determine whether the invention is obvious to a person of ordinary skill in the art.
 For example, if a combination of old things requires a significant redesign, the combination is not obvious.
-Moreover, if one of the references taught away from the combination of two references, then it is nonobvious.
+Moreover, if one of the references teaches away from the combination of two references, then it is nonobvious.

 Proof of concept, market demand, and market size

 Even if your invention meets all four requirements and can be patented, you need to do more work before retaining a patent attorney.
 Otherwise, you might end up wasting a lot of time and money.
 For example, you should establish proof of concept, proof of market demand, and the size of the market for the invention.
 Otherwise, even if you could get a patent on the invention, the patent wouldn’t be worth much.
 You won’t make any money on it.
 Without proof of concept, you don’t know if it functions.
 Without a large market size and evidence of market demand, you don’t know if you will make enough money.

 A design patent protects the looks, aka ornamentation of a product.
 Design patents do not protect the way that a product functions.
 If you want to protect the looks of a product, then you should get a design patent.

 The requirements for getting a design patent are identical to utility patents except that the ornamental requirement replaces the utility requirement.

 If you need help determining whether your invention can be patented, please contact me for an initial consultation.